Dependable and Flexible:

 Beige is a neutral color with a bit of the warmth of brown and the crisp, coolness of white.
 It is sometimes seen as dull and boring unless coupled with other colors.
 It can be a relaxing color for a room.

 Use the color beige to provide a calm, relaxing background.
-Small doses of beige might be added to separate two dark colors to help each stand out.
+Small doses of beige might be added to separate two dark colors in a brochure, in a Web site, or in a room to help each stand out.

 Using Beige with Other Colors:

 Beige can take on some of the attributes of yellow or pink when touched with those shades.
 Try purple and pink with beige for a conservative but feminine look.
 Beige with greens, browns, and orange can create an earthy palette.
 Black lends a touch of strength and sophistication to beige.
 A touch of beige warms up a palette of cool blues without overpowering them.

 Beige Color Palettes:

 These color palettes feature shades of brown, including beige combined with other neutrals as well as red, orange, green, and pink.

 These words are synonymous with beige or represent various shades of the color beige.